MarioJrodas/osticket-prereqs/README.md

 ---

-7. Configure osTicket in IIS
+Step 7.
+Configure osTicket in IIS

 	- Go back to the osTicket installation folder and extract all files.
-	- Open the extracted folder and copy the upload folder to: C:\inetpub\wwwroot.
+	- Open the extracted folder and copy the upload folder to: C:\inetpub\wwwroot
 	- Rename the folder to osTicket (exact spelling, including capitalization).
 	- Restart IIS.